-1Goethe-Universität, Frankfurt am Main, Germany; 2GSI, Darmstadt, Germany; 3JINR, Dubna, Russia; 4FIAS, Frankfurt am Main, Germany
+1Goethe-Universität, Frankfurt, Germany; 2GSI, Darmstadt, Germany; 3JINR, Dubna, Russia; 4FIAS, Frankfurt, Germany

 The CBM experiment at FAIR will focus on the measurement of rare probes at interaction rates up to 10 MHz.
-The beam will provide free stream of particles, so that some events may overlap in time.
-It requires the full online event reconstruction not only in space, but also in time, so-called 4D (4-dimensional) event building.
+The beam will provide free stream of particles, such that some events may overlap in time.
+This requires full online event reconstruction not only in space, but also in time, the so-called 4D (4-dimensional) event reconstruction.
 A time-slice is reconstructed in parallel between cores within a CPU, thus minimising communication between CPUs.
 This is a task of the First-Level Event Selection (FLES) package.

-The FLES reconstruction package consists of several modules: track finding, track fitting, short-lived particles finding, event building and event selection.
+The FLES reconstruction package consists of several modules: track finding, track fitting, short-lived particle finding, event building and event selection.
 The Cellular Automaton (CA) track finder is fast and robust and thereby will be used for the online track reconstruction.
 This method benefits from enumeration suppression by introducing a phase of building short track segments at an early stage before going into the main combinatorial search.
 The reconstruction efficiency for the primary tracks with momentum higher than 1 GeV/c in case of event-based analysis (see 3D column of Table 1) is 96.1%.